Qowaiv/Qowaiv/src/Qowaiv.DomainModel/README.md

 ﻿# Qowaiv Domain Model
+`Qowaiv.DomainModel` is a package that provides building blocks for applying Domain-Driven Design.
+The starting-point of the modeled entities is that the concept of *always valid* is achieved by implicitly triggered validation.

+## Always valid

+## Entities

 ## Complex Value Objects
 Complex Value Objects - opposed to Single Value Objects (SVO's), those who can